jmigpin/editor/README.md

 ## About

-- This is a know-what-you're-doing source code editor
+- This is a simple but advanced source code editor
 - As the editor is being developed, the rules of how the UI interacts will become more well defined.
 - Primarily developed and tested in Linux.
 - Works in MS Windows (native or xserver) and MacOS (xserver).